writetome51/object-in-session-storage/README.md

 // It might be a good idea to name each class instance after its key.
 // After instantiation, you wouldn't modify its `key` property.

-let user1 = new ObjectInLocalStorage(
+let user1 = new ObjectInSessionStorage(
     'user1',
     {username: 'papasmurf', password: 'i_love_smurfette'}
 );

-let user2 = new ObjectInLocalStorage(
+let user2 = new ObjectInSessionStorage(
     'user2',
     {username: 'smurfette', password: 'i_love_papa'}
 );